the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 _[Overview of paper sections to add]_

 ## Intended Target Audience
-While this paper came out from the deRSE23 conference we believe the formulated competencies in this publication to have far-reaching impact beyond the domain of RSE into adjacent fields of science.
-The most obvious users are computer science, programmers in HPC and research data management.
+While this paper is based on discussions held during a workshop at the deRSE23 conference we believe that the competencies formulated here have a far-reaching impact beyond the domain of RSE into adjacent fields of science.
+The most obvious users come from computer science, are HPC programmers with a background in physical sciences, or manage research data.
+However, these days most research involves some amount of data management, processing and visualisation.
+Graduates from traditional STEM sciences with a focus on software or some library or IT staff will find this paper interesting.
-But also the traditional STEM sciences that focus on generating more graduates with a software focus or people who traditionally find jobs in the libraries or compute centers.
-Beyond that we also explicitely mention the medical domains and the digital humanities as use-cases.
-With the increasing availability and accessibility of cluster resources to academic staff, and the growing pressure from funding agencies to prioritize projects that generate archived, annotated, re-usable and potentially remotely executable data, RSEs become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Also funders and research managers can profit from the discussion in this paper in order to observe how software development in academia will be institutionalized.
-The strong emphasis on team-skills should also provide valuable graduates for industry.
+Furthermore, the role of RSEs is becoming increasingly important in medical domains and the digital humanities.
+Access to central compute resources ranging from small departmental sizes to national facilities is becoming readily available.
+Additionally, pressure is growing from funding bodies to prioritise projects that generate archived, annotated, re-usable and potentially remotely executable data.
+These resources and requirements fall within the skill set of RSEs.
+They become a vital link to cross-pollinate computational skills and infrastructure know-how between domain scientists.
+Funders and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
+Finally, the strong emphasis on team-skills allows RSEs to be very employable in industrial workplaces.

 ## Related Work and Activities